shengyufan/shengyufan.github.io/_pages/about.md

   - /about.html
 ---

 Currently I am a fourth-year Ph.D. student in Computer Science and Engineering at [the University of New South Wales (UNSW)](https://www.unsw.edu.au/), supervised by Dr. [Xin Cao](https://xincao-unsw.github.io/) and Prof. [Wenjie Zhang](https://www.cse.unsw.edu.au/~zhangw/).
-Additionally, I am fortunate to work under the guidance of esteemed supervisors, Dr. [Kaiqi Zhao](https://kaiqi.blogs.auckland.ac.nz/) (UoA) and Dr. [Yixiang Fang](https://fangyixiang.github.io/) (CUHK-SZ) from diverse institutions.
+Additionally, I am fortunate to work under the guidance of esteemed supervisors, Dr. [Kaiqi Zhao](https://kaiqi.blogs.auckland.ac.nz/) (UoA) and Prof. [Yixiang Fang](https://fangyixiang.github.io/) (CUHK-SZ) from diverse institutions.
 Their expertise and support have been invaluable to my research.

 Prior to that, I obtained the M.Sc. degree in Information Technology from the [Hong Kong University of Science and Technology (HKUST)](https://hkust.edu.hk/) and the B.Eng. degree in Software Engineering from [Northwestern Polytechnical University (NWPU)](https://en.nwpu.edu.cn/).